StanfordVL/iGibson/docs/viewer.md

 In manipulation and planning modes, a visual indicator will be visualized in the `Viewer` to assist control (e.g. the blue sphere at the bottom in the image above).

-Most of the code can be found in [igibson/render/viewer.py](https://github.com/StanfordVL/iGibson/tree/master/igibson/render/viewer.py).
+The code can be found in [igibson/render/viewer.py](https://github.com/StanfordVL/iGibson/tree/master/igibson/render/viewer.py).